A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Introduction

 This work is organized as follows.
 In Section~\ref{sec_model_pb} we present the model problem and its mixed finite element discretization.
 The multilevel setting and assumptions used in our theory are collected in Section~\ref{sec_ML_sett}.
 In Section~\ref{sec_mg} we present the a-posteriori-steered multigrid solver with its associated a~posteriori estimator of the algebraic error and in Section~\ref{sec_AS} we similarly present the domain decomposition method with the associated a~posteriori estimator.
 Our main results are summarized in Section~\ref{sec_main_res} and the numerical experiments are presented in Section~\ref{sec_num}.
-In Section~\ref{sec_stable_decompositions}, we collect intermediate results, which can be of independent interest.
-They namely allow us to obtain the stable decomposition needed as crucial ingredient of our main results.
-Finally, proofs of the main theorem form the content of Section~\ref{sec_proofs} and some concluding remarks are given in Section~\ref{sec_conclusions}.
+In Section~\ref{sec_stable_decompositions}, we state the crucial $p$-stable multilevel decomposition for divergence-free Raviart--Thomas piecewise polynomials.
+In Sections~\ref{sec_MLD_2D} and~\ref{sec_MLD_3D}, we then respectively prove it in two and three space dimensions, passing through intermediate results which can be of independent interest.
+Finally, the proof of the central Theorem~\ref{thm_upper_bound} forms the content of Section~\ref{sec_proofs}.
+Some concluding remarks are given in Section~\ref{sec_conclusions}.